-The San Antonio Food Bank (SAFB) provides food and grocery products to more than 500 partner agencies in 16 counties throughout Southwest Texas.
-In FY2012, SAFB provided more than 48 million pounds of food.
+The San Antonio Food Bank provides food and grocery products to more than 500 partner agencies in 16 counties throughout Southwest Texas.
+In FY2013, the San Antonio Food Bank provided nearly 50 million pounds of food.
 The mission of the SAFB is to fight hunger in Southwest Texas through food distribution, programs, education, and advocacy.

 Who receives emergency food assistance?

 How is the Food Bank funded?